 Appendix B Section B-2.1.1 shows detailed results for each coarse filter CE.
-One could expect that the higher elevation ecological systems, and those characteristic of the most remote portions of the MBR ecoregion, would tend to occur in the least-impacted landscapes.
-For most types across this desert landscape, that holds true.
-The landscape condition indicators tend to be high for most types.
+One could expect that the higher elevation ecological systems, and those characteristic of the most remote portions of the CBR ecoregion, would tend to occur in the least-impacted landscapes.
+For most types across this semi-arid landscape, that holds true.
+The landscape condition indicators tend to be high for most types, with the general pattern of higher impacts (lower status) along the eastern fringes of the ecoregion and other areas such as in the vicinity of Reno.

-Fire regime departure appears to have affected vegetation beginning at montane elevations, such as among Great Basin Pinyon-Juniper Woodland and Mogollon Chaparral.
+Fire regime departure appears to have affected vegetation beginning at montane elevations, such as among Great Basin Pinyon-Juniper Woodland, but also has effected those at higher elevations such as the aspen and aspen-mixed conifer forests (Appendix B Section B-2.1.1).
 This indicator may correspond in certain types with both the invasive annual grass and change in extent indicators.
 For example, the change in extent indicator for Great Basin Pinyon-Juniper Woodland suggests the effects of altered fire regime and related juniper and pinyon expansion from neighboring woodlands.
-Across many types, the expected pattern among the annual grass indicator is clear, with most types frequently scoring low in many watersheds.
-In a few instances (e.g., Sonora-Mojave Semi-Desert Chaparral, important in the western Mojave where many species of evergreen oaks dominate), there appears to be a bimodal distribution for this indicator where many watersheds score high, while another large proportion fall into the lower range of scores.
+Across many types, the expected pattern among the annual grass indicator is clear, with types occurring at lower elevations throughout the basins of the ecoregion frequently scoring poorly indicating high risk of invasive annual grasses.

-There are indeed complex interactions between fire, invasives, forecasted climate change, and past management practices.
-While these models do factor in current knowledge of known successional dynamics and realistic timeframes for vegetation response to disturbance, there may be considerable variation across the distribution of any one ecosystem in fire history, fire regimes, and the effects of on-the-ground management activities.
+There are indeed complex interactions between fire, invasives, forecasted climate change, and past management practises.
+While these models do factor in current knowledge of known successional dynamics and realistic timeframes for vegetation response to disturbance, there may be considerable variation across the distribution of any one ecosystem in fire history, fire regimes, and the effects of onthe-ground management activities.
 This variation could not be fully accounted for in a rapid assessment such as this.